 Just like Americans don't like paying more for gas and heating and cooling their homes and every item they buy at every store that they go to.

-And it shows that Democrats' independence have lost faith in Biden's ability to fix the economy.
+There's one poll that has now come out, and it shows that Democrats' independents have lost faith in Biden's ability to fix the economy.

 Home prices jump now a record 19.9%.